chibuzor9/calculator-app/readme.md

 ### Problems or Bugs

-You will experience bugs when trying to access your history after a calculation.
+You will experience bugs when trying to access your history after clearing the hisory.
 But don't worry refresh and it shows.
 I'm still trying to fix the bug.
 Thank YOU 😊